ysndr/MSc-Thesis/chapter/evaluation.md

 Runtime performance on the other hand is a quantifiable metric that is tracked objectively through time measurements.
 Runtime behavior was a central assumption during the conception of the underlying server architecture.
-As discussed in [@sec:code-analysis] NLS follows an eager, non-incremental processing model.
+As discussed in [@sec:code-analysis], NLS follows an eager, non-incremental processing model.
 <!-- While incremental implementations are more efficient, as they do not require entire files to be updated, they require explicit language support, i.e., an incremental parser and analysis.
 Implementing these functions exceeds the scope of this work.
 Choosing a non-incremental model on the other hand allowed reusing entire modules of the Nickel language.